-All About The Nashes
+All about the Nashes

 The ranch property now known as the Nash Ranch first came into existence in 1865 when two 160 acre land patents on Stillwater Creek Sections 22 and 27 were granted to Union Army Veterans of the American Civil War.
 The original 280 acre ranch was developed by Shasta County pioneer, Littleton Dryden, the ranch being known as the “Dryden Ranch” into the 1950’s.
 The ranch changed hands a couple times until purchased by Louis Nash, Bob’s dad, in 1953.
 An additional 120 acres to the east was added in 1957 where the “Nash’s Pond” was built in 1958.

 Bob assumed operation of the ranch in 1985 with production of certified oat seed and alfalfa hay.
-When Bob and Mary moved back to Redding permanently in1989 they added fresh market sweet corn and fresh cut field grown gladiolus flowers to the mix of crops which were sold at the local Farmers Market.
-The first pumpkin crop in 1991 was quarter acre of varietal experimentation which became a fledgling operation the next year known as “Nash Ranch Pumpkin Patch”.
+When Bob and Mary moved back to Redding permanently in 1989 they added fresh market sweet corn and fresh cut field grown gladiolus flowers to the mix of crops which were sold at the local Farmers Market.
+The first pumpkin crop in 1991 was a quarter acre of varietal experimentation which became a fledgling operation the next year known as “Nash Ranch Pumpkin Patch”.
 The Corn Maze was added in 1998 and the first haunted house in 2006.

-The Nash Ranch ownership is now 120 acres plus an additional 110 acres leased from neighbors.
 The ranch is a working ranch currently raising, in addition to pumpkins and corn; sheep and lambs, alfalfa hay, oat hay, barley feed grain and bird seed millet.

-A key feature of the ranch is Stillwater Creek, a rich and diverse natural riparian habitat with a myiad of bird species including Great Blue Herons, Green Herons, Snowy Egrets, Belted Kingfisher, several Hawk species, occasional Bald Eagle and Osprey, several owls including Great Horned Owls, Wood Ducks, Mallard Ducks, Canada Geese, Wild Turkeys, Valley Quail, Mourning Doves, woodpeckers, meadowlarks, crows, magpies, jays, swallows, and on and on.
-Also resident at the Nash Ranch are Black Tail Deer, Coyote, Grey Fox, Bobcat, Opossum, Raccoon, Beaver (in Stillwater Creek), an occasional otter family, and many Gray Squirrels in the giant oak trees that are so prevelant along the creek bottom.
+A key feature of the ranch is Stillwater Creek, a rich and diverse natural riparian habitat with a myriad of bird species including Great Blue Herons, Green Herons, Snowy Egrets, Belted Kingfisher, several Hawk species, occasional Bald Eagle and Osprey, several owls including Great Horned Owls, Wood Ducks, Mallard Ducks, Canada Geese, Wild Turkeys, Valley Quail, Mourning Doves, woodpeckers, meadowlarks, crows, magpies, jays, swallows, and on and on.
+Also resident at the Nash Ranch are Black Tail Deer, Coyote, Grey Fox, Bobcat, Opossum, Raccoon, Beaver (in Stillwater Creek), an occasional otter family, and many Gray Squirrels in the giant oak trees that are so prevalent along the creek bottom.
 In the creek are several species of fish, including small mouth bass, and our favorite, the venerable little mud turtles.